Greaver77/valkyrie/How-To-Calibrate-Your-Valkyrie.md

 4. Install the calibration fixture for the joint you are installing, or move the joint to it's hard stop if you are calibrating a joint that does not use a fixture.

 5. Click the 'Calibrate Joint' button corresponding to the joint you are calibrating.

-6. Load Coeffs
+Hitting this button will kick off a few processes that, after they finish, should result in the joint's position value being updated to the calibrated value.
+Note that the calibrated value is not necessarily zero.

 ## [Shoulder Pitch](https://www.youtube.com/watch?v=i_R_QV1J_CA)